buggyrace/buggy-race-about/docs/hosting/heroku.md

 need to upgrade if we release a newer version.
 But when you do, it's a much simpler process:

+* pull the most recent version of (our) buggy race server source code into your fork (the GitHub web interface provides a **Sync fork** button to help with this)
 * log into Heroku
 * go to your app (`buggy-race-server` unless you called it something else)
 * go to the **Deploy** tab